NormanLiana/ios-structs-classes-lab/README.md

 ```

 What will the value of `charles.homePlanet` be after the above code run?
 What about the value of `charlesFromJupiter.homePlanet`?
 Why?

+`charles.homePlanet`  will have a value of Pluto and `charlesFromJupiter.homePlanet` will be Jupiter.
+This is a struct so it has value types and when they are reassigned they are not saved in one part of memory.

 ## Question 5